BMI Calculator for Men

 World Health Organization and BMI categories

 When it comes to setting up the different BMI ranges for men, there are almost countless options, which is very much the reason why there are several official ways to group normal BMI for males.
-For the rest of the text, we will refer to the guidelines presented by the World Health Organization (WHO) on page 9 of their report: Obesity: preventing and managing the global epidemic.
+For the rest of the text, we will refer to the guidelines presented by the World Health Organization (WHO) on page 9 of their report:.
 The division and categorization made by WHO leads to three major BMI ranges for males (as mentioned above: underweight, normal/healthy, and overweight).

 However, each of the categories can be subdivided to make distinctions between slight overweight and hyper-obesity on one end to slightly underweight and severely undernourished on the other.
 In our calculations, we use the broadest of the BMI groupings, for a total of 11 different BMI ranges for men.
 As mentioned previously, various organizations have different ways to group values of BMI for men, but most of the thresholds are the same or at a reasonable distance.